 The June Beetles are found west of the Rocky Mountains.
 Larvae feed on the roots of plants and the adults feed on foliage.
 Infestations spread as mated females tend to stay in one spot and the long time span of each generation, which can be four to five years before they reach sexual maturity in the pacific northwest.

-Eggs are large, oval and a dull, creamy white.
+Eggs are large, oval, and dull, creamy white.
 They can measure up to 4 mm long.
-The grub is a typical C shaped scarab larvae.
-The first instar is less than 12 mm long, while the full grown third instar is 30 to 50 mm long.
+The grub is a typical C-shaped scarab larva.
+The first instar is less than 12 mm long, while the full-grown third instar is 30 to 50 mm long.
 It has a brown head and three pairs of legs on the thorax.
 The pupa is preceded by a prepupal stage.
 The pupa is cream to light tan, about 25 to 40 mm long, with external wing pads.
 The adult beetle is 30 to 45 mm long.
-It is brown with conspicuous white stripes on the elytra, pronotum and head.
+It is brown with conspicuous white stripes on the elytra, pronotum, and head.
 Its antennae are clubbed.

 Females lay 60 to 70 eggs in the soil.
 The eggs hatch in about 3 to 4 weeks.
 Young larvae feed on decaying vegetable matter or fine roots.
 They take 3 to 4 years to develop fully.
 In cold winter climates, larvae may move deeper in the soil in winter and almost hibernate and move closer to the surface again in the spring to continue feeding.